Architeuthis-Flux/Barnacle_Board/README.md

 You can plug in (or stack multiple) Barnacles to do add new functionality to you breadboarding experience without cluttering the part your're working on.

-The next few I'm working on are (in vague order):
+The next few I'm working on are (in a vague chronological order):
  - Proto Barnacle - a cheap solderable protoboard that maps 1:1 to the breadboard ([done, shown here](https://kicanvas.org/?github=https://github.com/Architeuthis-Flux/Barnacle_Board/blob/main/ProtoBarnacle/ProtoBarnacle.kicad_pcb))
  - Sense Barnacle - a thing to continuously measure the voltage on every row and display it as a color/brightness on that row and on the built in OLED ([rough draft of the schematic is here](https://kicanvas.org/?github=https://github.com/Architeuthis-Flux/Barnacle_Board/blob/main/SenseBarnacle/SenseBarnacle.kicad_sch))
  - Dumb Barnacle - a very simple LED driver where row colors can be manually selected, and also a simple, selectable breadboard power supply